posabsolute/jquery-behavior-miner/readme.md

 ## Adding behaviors

-To add behavior, add your own js file into /behaviors, follow this naming convention
+To add a behavior, first add your own js file into /behaviors, follow this namespace convention

 	$.behaviorMiner.behaviors.name